SatyaRaghuNandan/BigData-Interview-Prep/Meta/270. Closest Binary Search Tree Value/variant_java.md

+# // VARIANT: What if the target parameter was given as an integer, not a double?

 Perfect!
 You're clearly exploring the **integer-only variant** of Leetcode 270, which simplifies comparisons and decisions slightly.
 Here's a deeper dive into:

 ---